 Formed in 2020, the VoicePrivacy initiative is spearheading the effort to develop privacy preservations solutions for speech technology.
-We aim to foster progress in the development of anonymisation and pseudonymisation solutions which suppress personally identifiable information contained within recordings of speech while preserving linguistic content and speech quality/naturalness.
 VoicePrivacy takes the form of a competitive benchmarking challenge, with common datasets, protocols and metrics.
-The first edition of VoicePrivacy was held in 2020, culminating in a special sessions held at INTERSPEECH 2020 and Odyssey 2020, and a special issue published in Elsevier Computer Speech and Language.
-The VoicePrivacy 2022 Challenge culminated in a joint workshop held in Incheon, Korea in conjunction with INTERSPEECH 2022 and in cooperation with the ISCA Symposium on Security and Privacy in Speech Communication.
+VoicePrivacy 2024, the third edition, starts in March 2024 and culminates in the VoicePrivacy Challenge workshop held in conjunction with the 4th Symposium on Security and Privacy in Speech Communication (SPSC), a joint event co-located with Interspeech 2024 in Kos Island, Greece.

-You can learn more about the first edition from the archived VoicePrivacy 2020 site and from the paper The VoicePrivacy 2020 Challenge: Results and findings.
+You can learn more about the past editions from the archived VoicePrivacy 2022 site and from the paper The VoicePrivacy 2020 Challenge: Results and findings.

-To stay up to date with VoicePrivacy 2023, please joint our mailing list.
+To stay up to date with VoicePrivacy, please join https://groups.google.com/g/voiceprivacy.

 Pierre Champion - Inria, France